sudheeshkatkam/nlpclass-fall2013/site/assignments/a2classification.md

 Here, L is the set of labels, like {V, N} or {yes, no}, and |L| is the size of that set.
 Quite simply, we've added an extra λ count to both labels, so we've added λ|L| hallucinated counts.
 We ensure it still is a probability distribution by adding λ|L| to the denominator.

 **Part (a) [5 pts].** Written answer.
-Provide the general formula for a similar smoothed estimate for P(Attribute=x|Label=y) in terms of the relevant frequencies of x and y and the set ValuesAttribute consisting of the values associated with the attribute.
+Provide the general formula for a similar smoothed estimate for p(Attribute=x|Label=y) in terms of the relevant frequencies of x and y and the set ValuesAttribute consisting of the values associated with the attribute.
 (For example, ValuesOutlook from the tennis example is {sunny,rainy,overcast}.)
-If it helps, first write it down as the estimate for a specific parameter, like P(Outlook=sunny|Label=yes), and then do the more general formula.
+If it helps, first write it down as the estimate for a specific parameter, like p(Outlook=sunny|Label=yes), and then do the more general formula.

 The values associated with each attribute in the tennis dataset are small, fixed sets.
 However, for the ppa data, the values are words, so we are not likely to observe every value in the training set.
-That means that we need to "save" some probability for the unknown value for every distribution of the form P(Attribute=x|Label=y).
+That means that we need to "save" some probability for the unknown value for every distribution of the form p(Attribute=x|Label=y).
 To do this, we just need to add unknown to the set of values.
 In an implementation, this is done implicitly by setting the size of the value set to be one more than the number of elements in the set.
 You should make sure to do this in your implementation.
-However, you should not do this when smoothing P(Label=x) because we assume the set of labels to be fixed.
+However, you should not do this when smoothing p(Label=x) because we assume the set of labels to be fixed.

 **Part (b) [20 pts].** Implementation.
 Copy tennis_cat.py to ppa_cat.py, then modify ppa_cat.py to use add-λ smoothed estimates of the parameters.
 You have less explicit code guidance on this, so you need to create and populate the appropriate data structures for storing the set of possible values associated with each attribute.